Fort McLoughlin: Operations

 Fort McLoughlin was built in May or June, 1833, on a protected bay on Campbell Island, at Lama Passage in Fitz Hugh Sound, part of what today is called the Inside Passage.
 At first the post was known simply as Milbanke Sound, after its ocean access.
-Included in the initial staff of Fort McLoughlin were 9 Hawaiian Kanakas previously stationed at Fort Simpson.
-The fort was situated in the midst of a densely populated indigenous area.
+Included in the initial staff of Fort McLoughlin were nine Hawaiian Kanakas previously stationed at Fort Simpson.
+The fort was situated in the midst of a densely populated Indigenous area.

-The Hudson's Bay post established here in 1833 was named Fort McLoughlin, but after the erection of the fort the surrounding Indians gathering around it, the place gradually became known as Bella Bella, the name adopted, generally, for the Indians of the vicinity by the officers of the company.
-Dr. Tolmie, who was stationed at Fort McLoughlin, 1833-1834, gives the name of the principal tribe as the Bil-Billa or Haeeltzuk Indians; John Dunn, trader and interpreter, also stationed here about the same date, and again later spells the name Bel-Bellahs.
+In 1833, the Hudson's Bay Company named the trading post Fort McLoughlin, and it eventually became a gathering place for local Indigenous peoples.
+The fort became known as Bella Bella, a name adopted from company officers referring to the local Heiltsuk community.
+Dr. Tolmie, stationed at Fort McLoughlin between 1833 and 1834, gives the name of the principal tribe as the Bil-Billa or Haeeltzuk Indians; John Dunn, trader and interpreter, also stationed here about the same date, and again later spells the name Bel-Bellahs.

 George Simpson, wrote that the fort was near a village of about 500 "Ballabollas" (Bella Bellas, known properly as the Heiltsuk).
 William Fraser Tolmie, who was stationed at the fort during its early years, wrote about "Quaghcuils" (Kwakwaka'wakw, possibly specifically the Kwagu'ł of Fort Rupert), "Kitamats" (Kitimaat, a Haisla subgroup), and "Chimnseyans" (Tsimshians) trading there, in addition to the Nuxálk.
-Duncan Finlayson wrote in 1836 that indigenous people trading at Fort McLoughlin included the "Bela hoola" (Bella Coola), the "Wacash tribe of Milbank Sound" (the Xaixais, today located at Klemtu), the "Oyalla tribe", and the "Chichysh".
+Duncan Finlayson wrote in 1836 that Indigenous People trading at Fort McLoughlin included the "Bela Hoola" (Bella Coola), the "Wacash tribe of Milbank Sound" (the Xaixais, today located at Klemtu), the "Oyalla tribe", and the "Chichysh".
 Charles Ross, who took over command of the fort in 1842, estimated the local "Billbillah" population at 1,500, and the "Bellwhoola" at 650.

 Although successful in the fur trade, Fort McLoughlin was not self-sufficient in food.
 Supplies were brought annually from Fort Langley, Fort Nisqually, and Fort Simpson.
-In 1841 Sir George Simpson wrote that Fort McLoughlin was visited by about 5,200 natives from seven main villages, trading furs worth about 2,500 to 3,000 pounds sterling.
+In 1841 Sir George Simpson wrote that Fort McLoughlin was visited by about 5,200 Indigenous peoples from seven main villages, trading furs worth about 2,500 to 3,000 pounds sterling.
 Both Simpson and Alexander Ross agreed that the fort's annual profit was about 1,500 pounds.

-The Heiltsuk community of Old Bella Bella (then known simply as Bella Bella, or its alternate name Glts) arose by the fort during its operations and continued after the closing of the fort.
+The Heiltsuk community of Old Bella Bella (then known simply as Bella Bella, or its alternate name Qlts) developed by the fort during its operations and continued after the fort's closure.